 Experimental and modeling Approaches: As shown by my preliminary study, 16 epigenetic regulators (including HMTs, HATs and HDACs) are significantly regulated by a 2hr supply of sucrose at a FDR-adjusted p-value < 0.05 (Table 2).
 Therefore, I expect that Aim 2 will likely uncover multiple epigenetic regulators (including SDG8) that regulate the sucrose-responsive GRN.
 I will pick 3-5 epigenetic regulators to experimentally determine their genome-wide functional targets, by comparing histone profiles between WT and mutants using histone ChIP-Seq, as described in preliminary data in Aim 2B.
 I will prioritize epigenetic regulators for target identification as follows: i) Epigenetic regulators in the GRN from Aim 2 will be ranked by their out-degree, which measures how many genes are regulated by each of these epigenetic regulators.
 The epigenetic regulators ranked higher will be prioritized. ii) Epigenetic regulators with reported substrate information, e.g. H3K27m or H3K9Ac, will be prioritized, to speed up the functional target identification by histone ChIP-Seq. iii) Epigenetic regulators with available homozygous mutants from ABRC Arabidopsis seed stock center (abrc.osu.edu) will be prioritized.
 From this list of 3-5 prioritized genes, I will also pick 1-2 highly influential and interesting epigenetic regulators to create epitope-tagged transgenic lines as described in preliminary data in Aim 2B.
 This will enable me to determine their directly bound genomic targets by epitope-tag ChIP-Seq in addition to determining their functional targets by histone ChIP-Seq.
 The growth conditions for histone ChIP-Seq and epitope-tag ChIP-Seq will be the same as Aim 1, as the genomic targets of epigenetic regulators can be developmental-context dependent (REF).

-Validation: The experimentally identified genomic targets of these 3-5 epigenetic regulators will be compared to their predicted targets in the GRN in Aim 2, to serve as an independent experimental validation of network prediction.
+Validation: The experimentally identified genomic targets of these 3-5 epigenetic regulators will be compared to their predicted targets in the GRN in Aim 2, [Will you be modifying these targets?
+I think that would be cool.] to serve as an independent experimental validation of network prediction.
 The significance of overlap between the experimentally validated targets and network predicted targets will be estimated using hypergeometric distribution.
 Expansion and refinement: Most importantly, the experimental validated genomic targets will provide new prior knowledge to fuel another round of predictive network modeling in Aim 2B, which will hopefully result in a more refined GRN by incorporating more biological information.
 This more refined GRN will predict new epigenetic regulators and targets for validation test in Aim 3 (Fig. 2).
 This iterative loop will gradually refine the GRN for generating new biological hypothesis.

 Innovation: Numerous publications have reported genome-wide targets of TFs [71, 72].
 By contrast, genomic targets of epigenetic regulators are less understood.
 In recent years, reports on global targets of epigenetic regulators have started to accumulate [73–77][1, 20].
 Since binding doesn’t imply function [1, 78], it is equally important to identify functional targets of epigenetic regulators [23, 70] as well as bound targets.
 In this proposal, I took advantage of my preliminary data on genomic functional and bound targets of SDG8, to model its influence as a regulatory protein in a GRN.
 From this starting point, I will expand my research to identify genomic functional targets and bound targets of other epigenetic regulators, to help build the knowledgebase of genomic targets for epigenetic regulators.